U.S. appeals court sides with blind voters in Ohio

 “We know that this technology is out there,” Jessica Weber, a lawyer for the plaintiffs, said in an interview.

-“The message from today’s decision is that the existence of a unmet state requirement regarding technology isn’t enough to justify blind voters the right to vote by absentee ballot, independently and privately,” she added.
+“The message from today’s decision is that the existence of an unmet state requirement regarding technology isn’t enough to justify denying blind voters the right to vote by absentee ballot, independently and privately,” she added.

 Monday’s decision returned the case to U.S. District Judge George Smith in Columbus, Ohio for further proceedings.